Traffic snarled as workers begin removing I-95 overpass scorched in Connecticut fuel truck inferno

 Traffic on both sides of the highway was being corralled from three travel lanes into exit-only lanes as drivers were detoured onto local streets around the crash site.
 Livestreams showed cars and trucks creeping slowly on the exit ramps.
 The state Department of Transportation said the travel time was over an hour for the 16 miles (26 kilometers) from the New York border to Route 7 in Norwalk on I-95 north.

 The crash happened at around 5:30 a.m.
 Thursday on the southbound side of the highway.
 The tanker truck, carrying about 8,500 gallons (32,000 liters) of gas, burst into flames under the Fairfield Avenue bridge after a collision with a tractor trailer and a car.
+Highway traffic camera video of the scene showed the massive fire engulfing the span.
 Officials said no one was seriously injured.
 The cause of the wreck remained under investigation.

 “The heat from the burning fuel compromised some of the bridge, so that bridge is going to have to come down and that demolition is going to start first thing tomorrow morning,” Lamont said at a briefing Thursday in Hartford.